SynapseProject/synapse.docs/docs/run/setup/authorization.md

 ## Overview

 The WebApi Authorization section is used to granulate who can access the Controller, Node, and Admin methods.
-Configure Authorization by adding one or more `Providers`, using the `ApliesTo` settings to filter what is affected by the specifc Provider.
+Configure Authorization by adding one or more `Providers`, using the `AppliesTo` settings to filter what is affected by the specific Provider.

 ## YAML Layout